ThousandMonkeysTypewriter/ThousandMonkeysTypewriter.github.io/README.md

 # Code faster using AI coder

 # How it works

-### Install

-### Look for suggests from AI coder
+### Auto-complete while you writing code

-Based on the context of the program the plugin can give the programmer a suggestion - for example, “open DB connection”.
+Based on the context of the program, the plugin can give you a suggestion - for example, “open DB connection”.
 If the programmer clicks on that suggest, the plugin implements DB connection in the current context of the program.

 ### AI helper adapts to your coding style with time

 ### Use the plugin to search and write programs in natural language

 ## [Articles](https://thousandmonkeystypewriter.github.io/blog.html)